moorepants/application-materials/2018/ucd-mae/research-statement.rst

-My research efforts center on understanding and improving human mobility by developing biomemetic controllers for powered assistive devices and humanoid robots and on developing control augmentation for small manually controlled vehicles.
-The ability humans have to ambulate and manipulate devices continues to be the envy of engineers who desire to artificially mimic their motion.
+My research efforts center on understanding and improving human mobility by developing biomemetic controllers for powered assistive devices and humanoid robots and on developing control augmentation for personal manually controlled vehicles.
+The ability humans have to ambulate and manipulate devices continues to be the envy of engineers who desire to artificially imitate their motion.
 Understanding and mimicking the intricacies of the mammalian neuromuscular system have the potential to allow us to improve human life through assistive machine and device design.
 However, contemporary robots and machines are still